 Their main challenges were to combine different sources of data in real-time in one central location, optimize their marketing campaigns with data-based insights, and get a comprehensive view of their entire customer lifecycle.
 Additionally, they needed a tool that allowed all employees in the company to deal with data without the need to involve the IT department.

 With the implementation of datapine's BI reporting tool into their system, the company was able to manage big amounts of data in real-time while significantly cutting the time they spent on report generation.
 This allowed for a faster decision-making process, streamlining of their marketing and sales activities, and the overall optimization of several processes at an internal and external level.

 Team members at Lieferando said that “our new real-time dashboards allow us to monitor all major business operations through customized Key Performance Indicators.
 We can instantly act on changes and are now able to adapt better to new business challenges right when they occur and not weeks or even months later.”

 Business Intelligence And Analytics Lead To ROI

-Business intelligence is key to monitor business trends, detect significant events and get the full picture of what is happening inside your organization thanks to data.
-It is important to optimize processes, increase operational efficiency, drive new revenue and improve the decision-making of the company.
+Business intelligence is key to monitoring business trends, detecting significant events, and getting the full picture of what is happening inside your organization thanks to data.
+It is important to optimize processes, increase operational efficiency, drive new revenue, and improve the decision-making of the company.

 If you’d like to take your first step towards using an intuitive self-service business analytics tool, you can try our 14-day free trial and test what datapine can do for you.